OPEC: 1973–1974: Oil embargo

 A woman uses wood in a fireplace for heat.
 A newspaper headline in the foreground shows a story regarding a lack of heating oil in the community.

 The 1973–1974 oil embargo had lasting effects on the United States and other industrialized nations, which established the International Energy Agency in response, as well as national emergency stockpiles designed to withstand months of future supply disruptions.
 Oil conservation efforts included lower speed limits on highways, smaller and more energy-efficient cars and appliances, year-round daylight saving time, reduced usage of heating and air-conditioning, better building insulation, increased support of mass transit, and greater emphasis on coal, natural gas, ethanol, nuclear and other alternative energy sources.

 These long-term efforts became effective enough that US oil consumption rose only 11 percent during 1980–2014, while real GDP rose 150 percent.
-But in the 1970s, OPEC nations demonstrated convincingly that their oil could be used as both a political and economic weapon against other nations, at least in the short term.
+In the 1970s, OPEC nations demonstrated convincingly that their oil could be used as both a political and economic weapon against other nations, at least in the short term.

 The embargo also meant that a section of the Non-Aligned Movement saw power as a source of hope for their developing countries.
 The Algerian president Houari Boumédiène expressed this hope in a speech at the UN's sixth Special Session, in April 1974:

 The OPEC action is really the first illustration and at the same time the most concrete and most spectacular illustration of the importance of raw material prices for our countries, the vital need for the producing countries to operate the levers of price control, and lastly, the great possibilities of a union of raw material producing countries.
 This action should be viewed by the developing countries as an example and a source of hope.

 1975–1980: Special Fund, now the OPEC Fund for International Development

 OPEC's international aid activities date from well before the 1973–1974 oil price surge.
 For example, the Kuwait Fund for Arab Economic Development has operated since 1961.

 In the years after 1973, as an example of so-called "checkbook diplomacy", certain Arab nations have been among the world's largest providers of foreign aid, and OPEC added to its goals the selling of oil for the socio-economic growth of poorer nations.
-The OPEC Special Fund was conceived in Algiers, Algeria, in March 1975, and was formally established the following January.
+The OPEC Special Fund was conceived in Algiers, Algeria, in March 1975, and was established in January 1976.

 "A Solemn Declaration 'reaffirmed the natural solidarity which unites OPEC countries with other developing countries in their struggle to overcome underdevelopment,' and called for measures to strengthen cooperation between these countries...
 [The OPEC Special Fund's] resources are additional to those already made available by OPEC states through a number of bilateral and multilateral channels."
 The Fund became an official international development agency in May 1980 and was renamed the OPEC Fund for International Development, with Permanent Observer status at the United Nations.
 In 2020, the institution ceased using the abbreviation OFID.